-- VMs with Largest Avg.
+- The VMs with Largest Avg.
 Transferred Data (GB) and VMs with Largest Processing Time (Minutes) charts show top 5 VMs with the largest amount of transferred backup data and the longest time interval required to produce a VM backup.

-- Details table provides information on the list of backup jobs in which the VM is included, repository names, the average processing time, the number of restore points created for the VM, the size of backup files and the last time the jobs ran.
+- The Details table provides information on the list of backup jobs in which the VM is included, target repository names, the average processing time, the number of restore points created for the VM, the size of backup files and the last time the jobs ran.

 The reason why some VMs may appear to be backed up by several jobs at a time can be a lack of coordination between several backup operators or the capability to include logical containers (vApps, resource pools, folders) in backup jobs.
 Both issues can cause repositories to run out of free space due to excessive duplicated backup files.